ellerypan/IN-APP-PURCHASE-PREDICTION/README.md

 ## Team Responsibilities

-- Zack: Featuring engineering, modeling, Machine Learning section of paper
+- Zack: Featuring engineering, modeling, Machine Learning section of the paper
-- Xinke: EDA, EDA and Experimental Results sections of Paper
+- Xinke: EDA and Experimental Results sections of Paper
 - Nicole: Created labels for training, Abstract and Feature Engineering/Appendix sections of the paper